makersacademy/async-workshops/callbacks-workshop/README.md

 1. Before running the code, I make a provisional list of the bits of code I think will get run in the order I think they will get run.

 2. I run the code.
-To get more information, I add lines like `console.log(1)` and `console.log(2)` to help me see the flow of control.
+To get more information about the flow of control, I add lines like `console.log(1)` and `console.log(2)`.
 I use what I learn to correct my list.

 * [Do demo of understanding the program's flow of control.]